Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Put Your Logs to Work

-You’re already collecting one of the most truthful SEO datasets available — you just haven’t read it yet.
-Pull a week of access logs, verify your crawlers, group by URL and status, and find the first crawl-budget leak.
-It’s a privacy-friendly way to improve how search engines see your site, using data you already own.
+You’re already collecting one of the most honest SEO datasets available.
+Pull a week of access logs, verify your crawlers, group by URL and status code, and find the first crawl-budget leak.
+It’s a privacy-compatible way to improve how search engines see your site, using data you already own and don’t need to add anything to collect.

-Pair this with the rest of your technical foundation in our technical SEO checklist for privacy-first websites, and you’ll have crawl behavior covered without touching a single tracking script.
+Pair this with the rest of your technical foundation in the privacy-first technical SEO checklist, and you’ll have the crawl layer covered without touching a single tracking script.

 Written by